Rest in Bass

-Rest in Bass (stylized in all caps) is the second studio album by American rapper Che, released on July 18, 2025, through 10K Projects.
+Rest in Bass is the second studio album by American rapper Che, released on July 18, 2025, through 10K Projects.
 The album is a successor to his 2024 debut project Sayso Says and features a darker, grimmer musical aesthetic with heavy emphasis on distorted basslines and industrial synths.
-The album is hosted by DJ Rennessy and features guest appearances from OsamaSon, Xaviersobased and Chuckyy.
+The album is hosted by DJ Rennessy and features guest appearances from OsamaSon, Xaviersobased, and Chuckyy.

-Rest in Bass marks a stylistic evolution for Che, fusing Southern rap and experimental trap.
+On December 25, 2025, Che released a deluxe edition of the album titled Rest in Bass: Encore, consisting of 14 additional tracks and another guest appearance from OsamaSon.

 Background

-Following the success of his 2024 debut Sayso Says, Che began teasing Rest in Bass in early 2025 through snippets on SoundCloud and social media.
-On July 15, 2025, he officially announced the release date of the project alongside the release of the lead single, "Hellraiser" featuring OsamaSon, with an accompanying music video.
+Following the success of his 2024 debut Sayso Says, Che announced the title of the album on February 7, 2025.
+Following the announcement, Che then began teasing Rest in Bass in early 2025 through snippets on SoundCloud and social media.
+On July 15, 2025, he released the lead single "Hellraiser" featuring OsamaSon with an accompanying music video and announced the release date of the project.

-Release, promotion, marketing
+Release, promotion, and marketing

 Leading up to the release, Che teased various songs including "KISS" with CXO, "Pose for the Pic", "Love (MKB)", and "Green Day".
 A surprise pop-up listening event in New York City—sponsored by Ksubi—was shut down by authorities before it could begin, adding to the underground buzz around the album.
+Che also sent an iPod containing the album to streamer 42CEO days before its release.

 The album also gained traction through platforms like TikTok and SoundCloud, where early leaks and fan speculation generated anticipation.
 A teaser reel uploaded in February 2025 hinted at the distorted sonic direction and several collaborations.

+Che described the album as "Punk, raw, and bass".

 Critical reception

-Rest in Bass was widely praised by music critics, with praise for high-energy production, fuzzy sound, and innovative use of mixtape structure.
-Criticism fell in favor of its dedication to the lo-fi, rage-fueled sound and condemnation of its emotional depth and stylistic innovation.
-The album was heavily compared to the likes of Playboi Carti's Whole Lotta Red.
+Rest in Bass received critical acclaim, with praise for high-energy production, fuzzy sound, and innovative use of mixtape structure.
+Critics praised the album for its dedication to the lo-fi, rage-fueled sound and criticized its lack of emotional depth.
+Pitchfork compared the album to Playboi Carti's 2020 album Whole Lotta Red.
+It was placed on their list of "The 32 Best Albums of 2025", stating, "With the critical attention-to-detail and electronic impulses of the best of digicore, Che impossibly finds a new angle into rage rap by making Whole Lotta Red for nerds."